clragon/GradeCalc/README.md

 ## GradeCalc

 GradeCalc is my first personal C# project.
 I'm using it to learn more about C# and about object orientated-programming in general.
 The purpose of this program is to store and calculate my grades for me.

 ### Compilation

-Currently I'm using msbuild `csproj` files and a bash script to compile my assembly.
+Currently I'm using msbuild `csproj` files and a `bash script` to compile my assembly.
 To compile it for yourself, clone the repository and run the bash script on a linux machine that has [`mono-complete`](https://www.mono-project.com/download/stable/) installed.
+You will also need to install [`Fody`](https://www.nuget.org/packages/Fody/) and [`Costura`](https://www.nuget.org/packages/Costura.Fody/)
 If you are on a Windows machine, you can build the `csproj` files manully.

+### Details
+- GradeCalc is made of 3 parts.
+The main cs file which isn't much but the shell for this Application
+- The Table-class which is the base for my grade storage
+- The CLI class which basically makes the Table-class available to the user on terminal level.